osu-cs340-ecampus/nodejs-starter-app/Step 0 - Setting Up Node.js/README.md

 > You must run the forever command from the root of your project (where app.js is located).
 If you don't it will fail.

+You can use "forever list" to see all the running processes now.
+If you have multiple processes, you can see the index [0] [1] [2]...
+Double check which process is the one you want to kill.
+Then run "forever stop 0 (the index of the process)".

 ## App.js

 You will need to create an `app.js` in the root of your project folder.
 Create a new file, and save it as `app.js`